DangerousWizardry/rtd-demo-documentation/docs/source/installation.rst

 You can host MIMICWizard using `Posit Shiny Server <https://posit.co/download/shiny-server/>`_

 They provide a detailed documentation about how to deploy a Shiny Application in their `Administrator Guide <https://docs.posit.co/shiny-server/>`_
 The combination of the current page and the Posit documentation should be sufficient to deploy MIMICWizard considering your infrastructure modalities.

+.. danger:: MIMICWizard has not been build to be injection-free and without vunerabilities.
+As a result, **I strongly discourage to distribute this app on a public infrastructure.**

+   Also, I recommend to give **read-only rights to the database user** you're using in the app **on MIMIC-IV Data**.
+   Note that database user should have writing right on public schema as its mandatory for app content to work as intented.

 Host the full database
 *************************